1cph93/rely/README.md

 >
 > Rely is in active development and certain features may be incomplete.

+We need to know if we can **rely** on packages before we add them as dependencies in our own projects.
+Rely scores GitHub repositories based on a number of metrics, including time since last commit, star count, open issues, documentation, and more.
+Rely is partially inspired by a discussion of the metrics that are used to evaluate open source projects on [Hacker News](https://news.ycombinator.com/item?id=17257062).

 ## Installation

 1. Create a GitHub personal access token ([guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens))